 - This broad-based and flexible programme allows you to work across a variety of platforms.

-- Our purpose designed Media Lab is equipped with Avid, Adobe Creative Cloud (including Premiere Pro, After Effects, Photoshop, Dreamweaver), Final Cut Pro, and Maya.
+- Recognising that the programme will attract a diverse range of creative individuals, we offer a variety of software and hardware options.
+Our purpose designed Media Lab is equipped with Avid, Adobe Creative Cloud (including Premiere Pro, After Effects, Photoshop, Dreamweaver) and Final Cut Pro.
 We are able to equip students for projects with a range of cameras and sound and lighting equipment.

 The practical elements of the course will feature high levels of support and direction in relation to pre-production materials, including developing pitches and storyboards as well as hands on support in relation to delivery of the individual film/media art projects.

-The MSc in Filmmaking and Media Arts has 4 components:
+The programme has 4 components:

-- Two core practical workshops: Running in Semester 1 and Semester 2, these are led by a practitioner in our purpose built Media Lab and are designed to provide ‘hands on’ support in the production of your film or media art projects.
+- Two core practical workshops: Running in Semester 1 and Semester 2, these are led by a practitioner in our purpose built Media Lab and are designed to provide hands on support in the production of your film or media art projects.
 They also incorporate sessions led by industry professional that are designed to pass on key industry experiences and skills vital to a successful career in the industry.